 My Auto Insurance Company Coverage?

-after a car accident, auto insurance will typically cover medical bills, property damage, or any other innocent party losses including car passengers.
+After a car accident, auto insurance will typically cover medical bills, property damage, or any other innocent party losses including car passengers.
 Responsible parties for the accident don’t receive any auto insurance company compensation.

 Consequences of Driving Without Insurance

-An individual can not register their vehicle at the California DMV without auto insurance.
+Since driving motor vehicles in California is illegal without insurance, the consequences may be severe depending on the situation.
+Individuals can not register their vehicle at the California DMV without auto insurance.
 Without holding the right insurance, the California DMV has the right to cancel your vehicle registration, which in most cases, happens.

 How Can I Protect Myself from Accidents?